jahic/someCandCppExamples/README.md

 # someCandCppExamples
 Just few tests in C and Cpp.
 Code I find useful.
 Bugs possible.
 Use it at your own responsibility.
+More comming soon...